intel/ddd-aes/CONTRIBUTING.md

 # Contributing

+## Contributing features or fixes

+All submissions should be made in the form of a pull request related to an open issue.
+Please limit the content of a pull request to the subject of a single issue.

+## Reporting Bugs

+Bugs or issues may be submitted here: [ddd-aes issues](https://github.com/intel/ddd-aes/issues).

-### License
+## License

-<PROJECT NAME> is licensed under the terms in [LICENSE]<link to license file in repo>.
+ddd-aes project is licensed under the terms in [LICENSE](./LICENSE).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

-### Sign your work
+## Sign your work

 Please use the sign-off line at the end of the patch.
 Your signature certifies that you wrote the patch or otherwise have the right to pass it on as an open-source patch.
 The rules are pretty simple: if you can certify the below (from [developercertificate.org](http://developercertificate.org/)):

 ```